jentran86/getting_cleaning_data_pro/README.md

 ## 4. Appropriately labels the data set with descriptive activity names.
 ## 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Code Book:
-# Load: activity labels : activity_labels
+# Load activity labels : activity_labels

-# Load: data column names: features
+# Load data column names: features

 # Extract only the measurements on the mean and standard deviation for each measurement: extract_features